lI4Nl/bloom-stick/README.md

 ### Changelog

-For more details regarding the features and games added with the different versions of Bloom Stick, see the [CHANGELOG](.
+For more details regarding the features and games added with the different versions of Bloom Stick, see the [CHANGELOG](https://github.com/lI4Nl/bloom-stick/blob/master/CHANGELOG.MD) page.

 ### Credits